研究社 新英和中辞典

 wind turbine flutter, propellor flutter, blade flutter, fan flutter, fin flutter, whirl flutter, wing flutter

-2. A sound created when the throttle body in an engine is closed, which forces air through the turbocharger in the wrong direction, bouncing against the compressor blades, which stalls them.
+2. The sound created when the throttle body in an engine is closed, forcing air through the turbocharger in the wrong direction, which makes the air bounce against the compressor blades, stalling them; the condition of having this occur in an engine.

-3. The shaking (or a judder) of a vehicle caused by the engine surging, stalling or fluctuating in RPM.
+3. The shaking of a vehicle or part of a vehicle, especially when caused by the engine surging, stalling or fluctuating in RPM.

-6. A fluctuation in sound, usually as a malfunction in technology.
+5. A fluctuation in sound, especially a malfunction in technology.

 Synonym: flicker

-1. A wavering quality in a voice, usually suggesting anticipation, uncertainty or hesitation.
+1. A wavering quality in a voice, usually suggesting a specified feeling.

-2. A sound caused by the passage of film through a projector, as in an old movie, caused by variable film speed across the sound head.
+3. A sound distortion in film, as in an old movie, caused by variable film speed across the sound head.

 The flutter is part of the appeal for cassette enthusiasts.

-4. (audio, electronics) The rapid variation of signal parameters, such as amplitude, phase, and frequency, caused by variations in the speed of the playback from a record player.
+5. (audio, electronics) The rapid variation of signal parameters, such as amplitude, phase, and frequency, caused by variations in the speed of the playback from a record player; the condition of having such variation.

 Coordinate term: wow

-6. The pulsating sound created by the phase distortion caused by the simultaneous playing of two frequencies.
+7. The pulsating sound created by the phase distortion caused by the simultaneous playback of two frequencies.

 Synonym: flicker

-I hate watching that TV, because of the flutter.
+I hate watching that TV, because of its flutter.

-2. A jumping or flickering effect in a film coming from damage to the film itself or to the projector.
+2. A jumping or flickering effect in a film or a video, which may come from damage to the film or to defects in the recording, such as a shaky camera, or which may be a digital effect that simulates such conditions.

 The flutter on those old movies makes it hard to see the details.

-1. (UK) A small bet or risky investment, especially from a rookie gambler.
+3. (UK) A small bet or risky investment, especially from a rookie gambler; an act of taking a flutter (To place a small bet.).

 A flutter of snow covered the landscape in a thin layer of white.

-3. (dated) A feature of clothing intended to flutter, such as flaps, straps, trim, etc.
+5. (dated) A feature of clothing (often lace) intended to flutter, such as flaps, straps, trim, etc.

-On this gown, flutters of red provide a sleek shape.
+On this gown, flutters of red on the shoulders and arms provide visual interest.

-4. A fragment or flash of a color or of light.
+1. A fragment or flash of a color or of light or sound.

 Weblio例文辞書